torvalds/linux/Documentation/arch/arm64/sme.rst

 2. Vector lengths
 ------------------

-SME defines a second vector length similar to the SVE vector length which is controls the size of the streaming mode SVE vectors and the ZA matrix array.
+SME defines a second vector length similar to the SVE vector length which controls the size of the streaming mode SVE vectors and the ZA matrix array.
 The ZA matrix is square with each side having as many bytes as a streaming mode SVE vector.